returndiego/Ramos-Diego/README.md

-Currently practicing composition and the open-closed principle with TypeScript and Next.js
+Currently practicing composition, single responsibility and open-closed principles with TypeScript and Next.js

 ---
 My Stack